Arkansas free child care assistance programs.

 The waiting list in Arkansas is only for a short term basis.
 Basically your application will only be effective for at most 12 months.
 If you still require child care assistance or a subsidy at the end of those 12 months, then you need to reapply for a voucher.

-When you are able to enroll and are in line for assistance, the family must select a child care provider that is registered or licensed by the Arkansas Division of Child Care and Early Childhood Education.
+When you are able to enroll and are in line for assistance or a free day care program, the family must select a child care provider that is registered or licensed by the Arkansas Division of Child Care and Early Childhood Education.
 The provider must be approved, meet quality guidelines, and also be an active participant in the government program.
 If you need help in locating a provider near you, or want to be sure they are licensed, dial 1-800-322-8176.
 Free advice and information is available to callers.